 People are either a story or an argument

-“There are two types of people – people who think you can divide the world into two types of people and people who don’t.”
+“There are two types of people – those who think you can divide the world into two types of people and those who don’t.”

 Oldest joke in the book.

 But you’ve gotta admit: even most of us who claim to be above a facile “Mars or Venus” sorting of the entire human race still privately do it.
 You’re a cat person or a dog person.
 An ally or a foe.
 A thinker or a doer.

 Some of these A-versus-B constructions are dumb clichés.

 But some are more interesting.
 For example:

 You’re either, figuratively speaking, French or German.
 That is, you’re deeply superficial or superficially deep.

 Or you’re either a Prophet or a Wizard.
 That is, you believe our species’s only hope for survival is to play massive defense (though we’re probably doomed); or you believe that we can science our way out of this mess.